 Is Louisiana a No-Fault State?

 Louisiana is not a no-fault state when it comes to traffic accidents.
-It is a “tort” state, meaning victims must prove the other driver caused the collision to hold them responsible for damages.
+Instead, it is a “tort” state, meaning victims must prove the other driver caused the collision to hold them responsible for damages.

-This may be possible by making a collision claim against the at-fault driver’s liability insurer or moving forward with a personal injury lawsuit through the court system.
-An experienced lawyer from our team can help you decide which option is best for your situation.
+This may be possible by making a collision claim against the at-fault driver’s liability insurance policy or moving forward with a personal injury claim through the court system.
+An experienced accident attorney from our team can help you decide which option is best for your situation and help put you in a position to secure the best possible verdict or settlement.

 Can Injured Passengers in My Vehicle Still Pursue Damages If I Am Uninsured?

-There may be exceptions that one of our attorneys can explain.
+There may be exceptions that one of our lawyers can explain.

-Can I Recover Damages If the At-Fault Driver and I Are Uninsured?
+Can I Recover Damages if the At-Fault Driver and I Are Both Uninsured?

 You could also purchase uninsured and underinsured motorist “economic-only” coverage, which gives you the same coverage as uninsured motorist coverage, except you cannot claim pain and suffering.